iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 This approach is pretty much as old as time (menus worked like this in Mac OS X 10.0 back in 2001), and works great — we have the advantage of only having the declare the menu item and its keyboard shortcut once, and the items will automatically be enabled when they're available.
 Lovely!

-This all comes to a screeching halt when we get to SwiftUI, which doesn't really expose a responder chain *per se*.
+This all comes to a screeching halt when we get to SwiftUI, which doesn't really expose the responder chain directly.

 ### Initial Solution: Explicit Forwarding

 Since we're a hybrid app that "starts" with UIKit, our SwiftUI is always displayed inside a `UIHostingController`, which _is_ a normal view controller and can absolutely take part in the responder chain.

 I'll skip the journey and get straight to the initial solution: A coordinator object belonging to the `UIHostingController` that contains a basic store of handlers, and a SwiftUI view modifier that looks like this to register a handler with that coordinator:

 ~~~~~~~~ swift
 Text("IOU 1x UI")